Brenda-Maina/Momo-SMS-Data/README.md

 ## Database Design

 Our MoMo SMS Data Processing System is supported by a MySQL database designed to ensure data integrity, scalability, and efficient querying.
-The schema was derived from the XML transaction structure and the ERD created in Week 1.
+The schema was derived from the XML transaction structure and the ERD.

 ### Schema Overview
 - **Users**: Stores sender and receiver information.